 - local government and housing

 - economic development and internal transport

-For more detail on what is devolved, you should contact your departmental devolution co-ordinator or the territorial offices, the Scotland, Wales or Northern Ireland Office, who are part of HM Government.
+For more detail on what is devolved, you should contact your departmental devolution co-ordinator or the territorial offices, the Office of the Secretary of State for Scotland (OSSS), the Office of the Secretary of State for Wales (OSSW) or the Northern Ireland Office (NIO), who are part of HM government.

 Considering devolution in government work